 Puerto de la Duquesa is one of Costa del Sol's modern Marinas with long stretches of beach and a national park in its backyard.
 It is located at a distance of one hour from Malaga Airport and 45 minutes from Gibraltar Airport.
 La Duquesa is relatively quiet during most of the year except summers.
 It contains mostly relatively new buildings so do not expect an authentic Spanish feeling.
 The hinterland is more unspoiled than near Marbella and retains its natural scenery and authentic local character.
 The accommodation available in the area is apartments or houses.
 The Marina and residential area of Puerto de la Duquesa is situated between two fantastic blue flag beaches and is within an easy walk or drive to some less touristic Spanish villages.

-Why should people stay in Puerto de la Duequesa during the winter?
+Why should people stay in Puerto de la Duequesa during the fall, winter, or spring?

 Winter is a good season for snowbirds that are looking for peace and warm weather side by side.
 The temperature is very agreeable for outdoor activities or just lounging at the beaches.
 Evening activities in Puerto de la Duquesa are dominated by the Marina.
 The attractive promenades surrounding the port offer a variety of restaurants, intimate bars and cafes.
 The Marina also offers nautical activities for those who are interested in mild adventure sports.

 The weather is very mild and nice during winter.
 Actually the region enjoys around more than 300 days of sunshine a year with an average annual temperature of 25°C (77°F).
 The temperature during nighttime can be lower so visitors are advised to pack accordingly and expect some rainy days in the winter as well.